Jbleezy/BO1-Reimagined/README.md

 * Upgraded assault rifles no longer deal extra damage to the Director
 * Max health is now 250,000 no matter how many players are in the match
 * Only slows down players close to him when shot at while calm
-* Fixed a bug that caused the Director to not be able to slow you down anymore if you knifed an electrified zombie during an insta kill
+* Fixed a bug that caused the Director to not be able to electrify a player anymore if they knifed an electrified zombie during an insta kill
+* No longer plays audio after exiting the map due to being hit by the upgraded V-R11

 ### Monkeys (Shangri-La)
 * Keep attempting to spawn until they successfully spawn during the whole duration while a powerup is active on the ground